DanMurigu/alx-system_engineering-devops/0x02-shell_redirections/README.md

- finds all empty files and directories in the current directory and all sub-directories Prints all files with .gif extension decodes acrostics that use the first letter of each line
+ finds all empty files and directories in the current directory and all sub-directories Prints all files with .gif extension decodes acrostics that use the first letter of each line displays the 10 newest files in the current directory.